Case Background

 Dragnet social media surveillance harms free expression, but there’s no evidence that it helps protect national security or enforce the immigration laws.
 In 2017, the DHS Inspector General concluded that the social media screening pilot programs it reviewed failed to measure effectiveness and could not justify scaling the practice.
 Other internal DHS reviews pointed out that officials found it difficult to make use of social media data to identify national security threats.
 These findings are consistent with what expert and civil society organizations have pointed out in opposing proposals to expand social media screening.

 For these reasons, the lawsuit alleges that the State Department’s registration requirement and related retention and dissemination policies violate the First Amendment because they deprive visa applicants of the rights to anonymous speech and private association, and because they chill constitutionally protected speech and association, while being poorly tailored to the government’s stated interests.
-The registration requirement also violates the Administrative Procedure Act because it exceeds the State Department’s authority under the Immigration and Nationality Act and is arbitrary and capricious.
-The government’s motion to dismiss the case remains pending before the court.
+The registration requirement also violates the Administrative Procedure Act (APA) because it exceeds the State Department’s authority under the Immigration and Nationality Act (INA) and is arbitrary and capricious.

 Case Documents (No. 1:19-cv-03632, D.D.C.)